Health Encyclopedia

 • Limit your intake of meat, fish, poultry, eggs, beans, and nuts.

 • Don't have foods or beverages with added phosphorus or phosphates.
 Read ingredient labels for words containing "PHOS" like pyrophosphate.
-Talk with a dietitian as instructed by your healthcare provider for a list of foods that are safe for you.
+Talk with a dietitian, as instructed by your doctor, for a list of foods that are safe for you.

 Other home care